 The foundation of any successful social media marketing strategy is a clear understanding of what you want to achieve.
 Without specific, measurable goals tied directly to your overarching business objectives, your social media efforts are simply noise.
 This practice involves moving beyond vanity metrics like likes and followers to focus on key performance indicators (KPIs) that demonstrate tangible value and guide data-driven decisions.

 This foundational step ensures every piece of content, campaign, and ad dollar serves a purpose.
-For example, a B2B software company like HubSpot doesn’t just post on LinkedIn to get engagement; they track lead generation and Marketing Qualified Leads (MQLs) as primary KPIs, directly linking social activity to their sales funnel.
+For example, a B2B software company like HubSpot doesn't just post on LinkedIn to get engagement; they track lead generation and Marketing Qualified Leads (MQLs) as primary KPIs, directly linking social activity to their sales funnel.
 Similarly, Buffer focuses on engagement rates and community growth, which align with their business goal of building a loyal user base.
+According to the 2025 Sprout Social Index, 60% of social media marketers say their biggest challenge is tying social media efforts to business outcomes, making this practice more critical than ever.

 How to Implement This Practice